5 ways to F*CK UP an IT Project

 To understand what type of IT system is a best fit for your organisation you will need to complete the scoping phase by creating a Business Case.
 This phase is where the correct stakeholders have been notified and engaged, project objectives and business processes have been accounted for and agreed.

-CEO’s take note here – We would recommend that the ‘do business on the golf course’, ends in an exchange of business cards rather than a purchase of a new IT system at hole 17.
+CEO’s take note here – We would recommend that the ‘do business on the golf course’, ends in an exchange of business cards rather than a purchase of a new IT system.
+There are better things to do at hole 17.

 There’s nothing worse than rolling out a new IT system to a department who didn’t know this change was coming.
 Not only does it cause a severe delay in timelines (Cuz of major push back) the IT system is guaranteed to not be utilised correctly.
 So, there’s £££ down the drain without even starting!